Learning Support Policy

 The SENCO will also be able to provide information to parents about private services in the local community such as Educational Psychologists and Speech and Language services.
 Parents will be asked to fund these assessments.

-If your child has a high level of special educational need we can apply for a Statutory Assessment (Education and Health Plan from Sep 2014) if your child meets the criteria set out by the Local Authority.
+If your child has a high level of special educational need we can apply for an Education, Health and Care Plan (EHCP) if your child meets the criteria set out by the Local Authority in Surrey.
 A panel of experts will assess your child’s need from evidence collated over time.
-The Individual Support Plans over the last 6 months will be looked at and a judgement made.
-Children with Education and Health Plans are funded by the Local Authority.
+The Action Plans over the last 6 months will be looked at and a judgement made.
+Children with Education, Health and Care Plans are funded by the Local Authority.
 The SENCO will work closely with the parents throughout this process.

 All reasonable adjustments will be made by the school and advice will be taken from the Local Authority as to the most effective provision for your child.

-Where a pupil has an Education, Health and Care Plan prepared by the Local Education Authority, the school will work with this body to ensure that the provisions of the EHCP are addressed and that the relevant Individual Support Plans are prepared and enacted according to the relevant statutory requirements.
+Where a pupil has an Education, Health and Care Plan prepared by the Local Education Authority, the school will work with this body to ensure that the provisions of the EHCP are addressed and that the relevant Action Plans are prepared and enacted according to the relevant statutory requirements.

-All children identified as having a special educational need or disability at Westward are recorded on the Schools learning support register which is monitored and updated regularly by the SENCO.
+All children identified as having a special educational need or disability at Westward are recorded on the learning support register located within the confidential SENCO folder of the School's Google Drive.
+This is monitored and updated regularly by the SENCO.